limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 Because many sequencing records are deposited to Genbank (Benson et al., 2012) with the primer regions removed from the read, we **BLAST** (Camacho et al., 2009) the seed library against the NCBI nucleotide blast database (ftp://ftp.ncbi.nlm.nih.gov/blast/).
 CRUX runs blastn twice.
 The first blastn run only accepts full length reads (e.g. the same length as the Reference) and then de-replicates the resulting fasta files by NCBI accession version number.
 The second blastn run accepts reads up to 70% of full length (because many hits to metabarcodes do not cover the entire read length).
 The resulting reads are sorted by length and de-replicated so that only the longest version of a read is retained.

 A corresponding taxonomy identification file (superkingdom, phylum, class, order, family, genus, species) is generated from the fasta formatted blast output using **entrez-qiime** (https://github.com/bakerccm/entrez_qiime), the NCBI’s taxonomy dump and map of association between taxonomy and accession version numbers (ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
-Because NCBI taxonomy is not always complete (e.g. uncultured organisms, organisms with unknown taxonomy, etc.) CRUX generates two reference files; filtered and unfiltered.
+Because NCBI taxonomy is not always complete (e.g. uncultured organisms, organisms with unknown taxonomy, etc.) CRUX generates two sets of reference files: filtered and unfiltered.
 The filtered reference files exclude reads with the following in their taxonomic path: 'uncultured', 'environmental', 'sample', of 'NA;NA;NA;NA'.

 The down stream metabarcoding Anacapa pipeline (https://github.com/limey-bean/Anacapa)runs **Bowtie2** (Langmead et al., 2009) to assigns reads to these references databases and generate a corresponding taxonomy file.
 Thus the final step is to generate **Bowtie2** formatted data index libraries.